orhanobut/bee/README.md

 - Configure the application on the fly
 - Add button, spinner and checkbox options regarding to your needs
 - Show the predefined information such as version number, android version, package name.
 Add some other custom information such as current end point
-- Show some usefull information to remind the user such as username, passwords for test
 - Show the log for the important events, ie: An event is triggered and you want to see whether it is triggered or not

 #### What Bee is not?